-Patients who have received an nMAB within a post-exposure prophylaxis (PEP) or pre-exposure prophylaxis (PrEP) trial (such as the PROTECT-V trial) who meet the eligibility criteria of this policy can still receive treatment with a sotrovimab, if this is deemed the most appropriate treatment option.
-Exclusion criteria The following patients are not eligible for treatment:
+Patients who have received an nMAB within a post-exposure prophylaxis (PEP) or pre-exposure prophylaxis (PrEP) trial (such as the PROTECT-V trial) who meet the eligibility criteria of this policy can still receive treatment with sotrovimab, if this is deemed the most appropriate treatment option in the context of the case-by-case basis described above.
+The following additional exclusion criteria apply if considering treatment with sotrovimab: - Children aged under 12 years - Adolescents (aged 12-17) weighing less than 40kg.